 Island lying 90 km north-east of Auckland.
 Great Barrier is the largest of the North Island’s nearshore islands: 40 km long and 16 km across.
 It is the broken-off tip of the volcanic chain that runs up the Coromandel Peninsula, 15 km to the south.
 Mt Hobson (Hirokimata, 621 m) is the highest point of the island’s rugged hills.
 On the west coast are five fiord-like harbour entrances, while the eastern side has white sandy beaches.

 The island was visited by the ancestral Aotea canoe and occupied by Tainui and Te Arawa sub-tribes.
-Captain James Cook renamed the island Great Barrier in 1769 because of the protection it gave to the Hauraki Gulf.
+James Cook renamed the island Great Barrier in 1769 because of the protection it gave to the Hauraki Gulf.
 Remnants of 19th- and early 20th-century industry remain in abandoned mine shafts, whaling stations, dams and mills.

 Since the New Zealand Forest Service began regenerating the kauri forest in the 1970s, the island has become a stronghold for flora and fauna.
 There are 500 plant species on the island, 70 different types of fish, and a pristine mangrove forest.